yoheikikuta/resume/README.md

 </p>

 ## Summary
-- Expert at machine learning, 8+ years experience in both research and practical application
+- Expert at machine learning, 9+ years experience in both research and practical application
 - Solved machine learning/data analysis problems for business purposes: image recognition, recommendation, natural language processing, and so forth
 - Published academic papers about deep learning and recommendation
 - Made many external presentations about machine learning
-- Contributed article to NikkeiBP and JSAI, and wrote book for beginners of machine learning
+- Contributed article to NikkeiBP and JSAI, and wrote a book for beginners in machine learning
 - Core competencies: Machine learning theory and implementation, image analysis, recommendation, Python, R
 - Team management and organization development